MRtrix3/mrtrix3/docs/concepts/global_intensity_normalisation.rst

 of :ref:`dwiintensitynorm` closely though, as occasional instabilities have been observed in the outcomes of particular subjects.

-In case of a pipelines that include a multi-tissue spherical deconvolution algorithm yielding compartment estimates for multiple different tissues [Jeurissen2014]_ [Dhollander2016a]_, a *new* command called :ref:`mtnormalise` can be used instead, which performs multi-tissue informed intensity normalisation in the log-domain, correcting
+In case of pipelines that include a multi-tissue spherical deconvolution algorithm yielding compartment estimates for multiple different tissues [Jeurissen2014]_ [Dhollander2016a]_, a *new* command called :ref:`mtnormalise` can be used instead, which performs multi-tissue informed intensity normalisation in the log-domain, correcting